When does Roger Federer play next at the Australian Open?

 When does Roger Federer play next?

-Next match: Marton Fucsovics v Roger Federer (3) – Australian Open Fourth Round
+Next match: (3) Roger Federer v Novak Djokovic (2) – Australian Open Semi-finals

 How to watch Roger Federer at the Australian Open